Netflix-Skunkworks/iep-apps/CONTRIBUTING.md

 * What does this allow a user to accomplish that they cannot do now?
 * How urgent is the need?
-* Does it align with the goals of Atlas?
+* Does it align with the goals of IEP Apps?

 ### Contributing Code